-These documents are:

-- (a) for Georgia, the "Passport" and the "Seaman's Book"; - (b) for Iceland, the "Passport" and the "Sea Service Book"; - (c) for Norway, the "Passport" and the "Sea Service Book"; - (d) for Switzerland, the "Passport" and the "Seaman Book".
+- 2. The documents according to paragraph 1 are: - (a) for Ecuador, the "Passport" and "Seaman Book"; - (b) for Iceland, the "Passport" and the "Sea Service Book"; - (c) for Norway, the "Passport" and the "Sea Service Book"; - (d) for Switzerland, the "Passport" and the "Seaman Book".

-2. For nationals of a non-party working on board vessels of a Party, the identity documents are those issued by the competent authorities of the non-party.
+3. For nationals of a non-party working on board vessels of a Party, the identity documents are those issued by the competent authorities of the non-party.

-3. Subject to the immigration laws of a Party, a crew member on a vessel of another Party holding valid identity documents referred to in paragraph 1, shall:
+4. Subject to the immigration laws of a Party, a crew member on a vessel of another Party holding valid identity documents referred to in paragraph 1 shall be:

-- (a) be admitted to the territory of that Party for temporary shore leave provided that the list of crew members is delivered to the passport control or the immigration authorities; - (b) be permitted to disembark a vessel as a crew member where this takes place in a port of that Party and leave the territory of that Party; and - (c) be admitted to the territory of that Party for the purpose of joining a vessel as a crew member, provided he is in possession of a declaration from the shipping company or its agent stating that he is to join a specific vessel at a port of that Party.
+- (a) admitted to the territory of that Party for temporary shore leave provided that the list of crew members is delivered to the passport control or the immigration authorities; - (b) permitted to disembark a vessel as a crew member where this takes place in a port of that Party and to leave the territory of that Party; and - (c) admitted to the territory of that Party for the purpose of joining a vessel as a crew member, provided he/she is in possession of a declaration from the shipping company or its agent stating that he/she is to join a specific vessel at a port of that Party.

-4. A Party shall not take discriminatory measures against the crew members of another Party during their stay in its ports and territory.
+5. No Party shall take discriminatory measures against the crew members of another Party during their stay in its ports and territory.

-5. If a crew member of a Party requires medical observation or treatment of an illness during the stay of the vessel in a port of another Party, the competent authorities of the latter shall give permission for the crew member to stay in its territory for medical attention until declared able for travel by the competent medical authority, for a period not exceeding three months.
-That Party shall give medical aid in accordance with its national legislation.
+6. If a crew member of a Party requires medical observation or treatment of an illness during the stay of the vessel in a port of another Party, the competent authorities of the latter shall give permission for the crew member to stay in its territory for medical attention until declared able for travel by the competent medical authority, for a period not exceeding three months.
+That Party shall give medical aid in accordance with its domestic laws and regulations.

-6. Nothing in this Article shall be construed so as to limit the right of a Party to deny any person whom they consider unacceptable from entering or remaining in its territory.
+7. Nothing in this Article shall be construed so as to limit the right of a Party to deny any person whom they consider unacceptable from entering or remaining in its territory.

-Recruitment and Training4
+Recruitment and Training7

 Each Party shall allow companies or industry organisations of another Party to establish representation and recruitment offices on its territory, which will be permitted to establish direct employment relationships with seafarers or potential seafarers in the latter Party.
 Such companies or industry organisations shall be allowed to provide financial support for activities such as training.
-Seafarers who have been provided this type of support may be required to be contractually bound for a specific period of time to employment with the company that has provided the said support.
+Seafarers who have been provided this type of support may be required to be contractually bound for a specific period of time to be employed with the company that has provided the said support.